ben-toker/flowst/README.md

 ```
 In order to use the most recent version of the project, cloning the repo and re-building the app would be necessary.

-**Not available on windows currently!**
-(You could try to install it by cloning the repo and compiling it with cargo, but
-it is completely fudged on this platform.
-I'm working on getting it to work on Windows.)
+For Windows users:
+I currently don't have a package manager set up for windows installation, but as long as you clone the repo and use cargo to build an executable, it works well (according to my Windows-user friends)!

 # The App
 You must use ``cargo run app`` or ``flowst app`` in order to take full advantage of Flowst's functionality.
 The bell notification cannot be heard unless